 28.1 All regularly scheduled employees whose names appear on the last payroll schedule for the month of September each year shall receive on the last payday in September, a uniform allowance of two hundred fifty dollars (\$250.00).
-For all eligible recipients of the uniform allowance, this annual two hundred fifty dollar (\$250.00) payment will be treated as taxable income.
+For all eligible recipients of the uniform allowance, this annual two hundred fifty-dollar (\$250.00) payment will be treated as taxable income.

-All employees will wear an approved non-slip safety shoe on a daily basis.
-A maximum of two pairs per year or \$100.00 per year will be allotted to each employee for these approved shoes.
+All employees will wear non-slip safety shoes on a daily basis.
+Each year one hundred dollars (\$100.00) will be allotted in the first paycheck in September for each employee for non-slip safety shoes.
 No other shoes shall be worn.
+Employees will be provided with the appropriate federal tax ID number to use upon purchase.

-Meriden Public Schools will provide each employee five shirts each year at no charge.
-Employees must wear the provided shirts while working.
-Additional shirts may be purchased if needed from Meriden Public Schools with the employees' annual uniform allowance.
+Meriden Public Schools will provide each employee five shirts, five logo aprons and one name tag each year at no charge.
+Employees must wear the provided shirts, logo aprons and nametags while working to be in compliance with the department dress code.
+Additional shirts, aprons or replacement nametags may be purchased if needed from Meriden Public Schools with the employees' annual uniform allowance.